As the United States of America celebrates another birthday, we take a look at the whole “how dare you say America” controversy.

 Have you noticed how we call these countries “Algeria,” “Australia,” and “Ethiopia?”

 Closer to home, why do we say “Mexico” instead of the Estados Unidos Mexicanos (United Mexican States)?
 Thinking of it, why aren’t Mexicans up in arms over the use of Estados Unidos in the American name?
 I mean when we say “Estados Unidos” elsewhere in Latin America, why is it only obvious that we’re referring to the American United States and not the Mexican ones?
 I’m sure this will offend someone someday.
-And then there’s the Federative Republic of Brazil.
+And then there’s the Republica Federativa do Brasil (Federative Republic of Brazil).

-My point is, as pedantic as it sounds, that it’s only the United States of America that is somehow disallowed in the eyes of the “woke” down here to use its shortened form.
+My point is, as pedantic as it sounds, that it’s only the United States of America that is somehow not allowed to use its shortened form.

 Every other country can use theirs, including the Republic of Panama, Republic of Costa Rica, Republic of Guatemala, Republic of El Salvador, Republic of Honduras, and Republic of Nicaragua.
 The one country in Central America that doesn’t cry into its milk about “America” is Belize, whose complete name is… wait for it… Belize.